How Identity Resolution Drives

 Do you know if they’ve visited before, what items they’ve browsed, or whether they’ve bought a product from you before?
 Even more importantly, do you know the difference between new customers, loyal customers, and at-risk customers?

 The more information you have about every visitor to your site — whether anonymous or a loyal customer — the better you’ll be able to personalize your marketing and convince them to buy.
-That’s why identity resolution is so vital in B2C marketing.
+That’s why user resolution is so vital in B2C marketing.

 Identity resolution is the process of stitching together current and historical data to gain a clear picture of your buyer across devices, channels, and browsers.